rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/_index.md

 ---
-title: Tools for Logging, Monitoring, and Visibility
+title: Tools for Logging, Monitoring, and More
 weight: 2033
 aliases:
   - /rancher/v2.x/en/tools/notifiers-and-alerts/